rksharma333/pythonRepo/README.md

 # Introduction-to-python
-# to print value up to sum decimal use <format(inputNumber,".nf"))>  here this will print value up to n decimal
+# to print value up to n decimal use <format(inputNumber,".nf"))>  here this will print value up to n decimal